iOS code signing

 - In the list of available integrations, click the Connect button for Developer Portal.

-- Enter the verification code that was sent to you and click Save one more time.
+- Enter the verification code and click Save one more time.
 On successful authentication, the Apple Developer Portal integration will be enabled.

-You can also enter your app's bundle identifier (optional).
-By default, Codemagic detects it automatically from your repository.
+Enter your app's bundle identifier (optional).
+By default, Codemagic looks for it from your

-As the next step, you can configure publishing to App Store Connect to distribute your signed app to testers or submit it for review.
+As the next step, you can configure publishing to App Store Connect to distribute your app to testers via TestFlight or submit it to App Store.

 Manual code signing